clairesquires99/RecomendationApp/README.md

 # Recommenda

 Recommenda is a recommendation app that allows freinds to recommend various types of media to each other.
-How often has a friend recommended something to you, but you don't write it down and later forget about it.
+How often has a friend recommended something to you, but you don't write it down and later forget about it?
 Now you can have all your recommendations for books, films, podcasts, music and articles in one place!

 **DEMO**: Try it out [here](https://clairesquires99.pythonanywhere.com/).